 – Family game or movie night

 – Grandparent and extended family (cousins, aunts, uncles, etc.) involvement

 Additionally, if you are a part of a religious group or culture that celebrates different occasions and traditions, this would be important to include.
 Expectant parents need to have an idea of what your values are as a family.
 For many, spirituality guides their moral principles and family values.
 Therefore, including this information will help expectant parents to know if they feel that you will be a good fit for their child.

 However, showing everything you are interested in or enjoy participating in might not be the best idea.
 Too many hobbies or engagements can seem like you are not ready to adopt a child due to a busy schedule.
 Posting things that could be construed as inappropriate by an expectant parent are also things to avoid.
 While you should never omit something just because you’re trying to make yourself look better, there is a healthy balance of showing things you enjoy and being appropriate.
 An example of this would be posting a picture of you and your spouse drinking a cocktail on vacation.
 Is there a problem with you posting one picture like this?
 Probably not.
 However, if you’re drinking alcohol in the majority of the pictures you post, it’s probably in your best interest to omit some.

 Tell your story concisely.

 Although your adoption profile may be lengthy due to the number of pictures you include, the actual text doesn’t have to be.
 A profile may be 10-20 photos in length, but the text may only take up 4-5 pages of that (if not less).
-Infant Adoption Guide, a blog geared toward providing advice to families looking to adopt an infant, provides a shortlist of the sections that should be included in the profile:
+Here’s a shortlist of the sections that should be included in the profile:

 – Introduce yourself and talk about your “desire to adopt.”